Open Source Investigation Best Practices

 What is OSINT Investigation?

-Open Source Intelligence (OSINT) investigation refers to the process of collecting, analysing, and utilising information from publicly available sources to gather intelligence.
-This method is commonly used in various fields, including cybersecurity, law enforcement, military, and corporate security.
+Open Source Intelligence (OSINT) investigation involves collecting, analysing, and utilising information from publicly available sources to gain intelligence.
+It is widely used in areas such as:

 Sources of OSINT